jsalfity/CarND-T1-P1-LaneLines/README.md

 ### 3. Suggest possible improvements to your pipeline
 An improvement to add use the average, from all the frames, of the mean and y-intercept of each frame.
 Given the camera being in a fixed location, the lane lines look like they will be in generally the same x,y locations and contain the same slope.
+This would decrease the noise and jitter in each frame.
 Another improvement is to fit a spline or high order polynomial curve to the lanes.